Statistical inference of convex order by Wasserstein projection: Algorithms and experiments

-It is worth noticing the number of variables and constraints of the optimization \eqref{eq:BkWd_opt} are both independent of the space dimension $d.$ Increasing the dimension does not change the underlying search space, although it could affect the individual convergence performance.
+It should be noted that the number of variables and constraints of the optimization \eqref{eq:BkWd_opt} are both independent of the space dimension, $d$.
+Increasing the dimension does not change the underlying search space, although it could affect the individual convergence performance.

-Abundant algorithms exist for solving the optimization \eqref{eq:BkWd_opt}.
-One of them is the Frank-Wolfe algorithm \cite{frank1956algorithm}, which is an iterative gradient method for constrained optimization.
-At each iterative step $\pi_{k}\in\mathbb{R} ^{n}\times\mathbb{R}^{n}$, $k\geq0,$ the algorithm predicts the movement of the next step by solving a linear problem.
-The algorithm used to solve the linear problem in predicting the next step is usually called an \emph{oracle}.
-In the case of \eqref{eq:BkWd_opt}, the problem is in fact a linear programming, it can be solved by the well-studied simplex method or interior point method.
-The iteration steps $\pi_{0},\pi_{1}, \dots ,\pi_{k}, \dots$ actually produce a \emph{gradient flow} along the backward convex order cone $\mathscr{P}_{\preceq\nu_{n}}^{\text{cx}}$.
+The Frank-Wolfe algorithm \cite{frank1956algorithm} is well-known to solve the optimization \eqref{eq:BkWd_opt}.
+It is an iterative gradient method for constrained optimization.
+At each iterative step $\pi_{k}\in\mathbb{R}^{n}\times\mathbb{R}^{n}$, $k \geq 0$, the algorithm predicts the movement of the next step by solving a linear programming problem, called \emph{oracle}.
+The iteration steps $\pi_{0},\pi_{1}, \dots ,\pi_{k}, \dots$ actually produce a \emph{gradient flow} along the backward convex order cone $\mathscr{P}_{\preceq\nu_m}^{\text{cx}}$.
+Below we discuss a regularized Frank-Wolfe algorithm.